hosua/Folder-Organizer-Tool/README.md

 5/27/2021 - Moving files around is now MUCH faster than before. - v0.7-alpha

 5/27/2021 - User now has the option to either move or remove files.
-Unalphabetize folders renamed to extract folders as it is a better description for what it does.-v0.7.1-alpha
+Unalphabetize folders renamed to extract folders as it is a better description for what it does. - v0.7.1-alpha

 DISCLAIMER:
 There are likely bugs present in this program.
 It worked for me, but it has only been tested a few times so please back up your files before using this tool!